The Peel Sessions (Siouxsie and the Banshees): Personnel

-The Peel Sessions The Second Session EP (1989)
+The Peel Sessions The Second Session EP (1988)

 The second EP, also titled The Peel Sessions, was released in 1988 by Strange Fruit.
-It features the recordings made for John Peel's show broadcast on 23 February 1978, and was recorded at the BBC Studios in Maida Vale, London, England on 6 February 1978.
+It features the recordings made for John Peel's show broadcast on 23 February 1978, and was recorded at the BBC Studios on 6 February 1978.
 None of the songs had been released prior to the broadcast.
 The version of "Hong Kong Garden" is the only early studio recording on which the oriental hook is played on glockenspiel.
 The session also includes a version of "Overground" featuring a Hammond organ motif.

 Track listing

+Personnel

+Personnel taken from The Peel Sessions (The Second Session) liner notes.